GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

 - `RHI_API_Tools_Launcher.exe`
 - `launch_parameter.txt`

-> Please note:
+> Note:
 >
-> - The file `launch_parameter.txt` may be **missing by default** – this is **completely normal**.
-It stores the launch parameter in the format `-dx11`, `-dx12`, or `-vulkan`.
+> - The `launch_parameter.txt` file may be missing by default — this is **normal**.
+It stores the launch parameter in the format `-dx11`, `-dx12`, `-vulkan`.
-> - **The file must be named exactly `launch_parameter.txt`**, including the `.txt` extension.
-If the name or extension is incorrect, the plugin will not recognize it — a new file with the correct name will be automatically created on the next launch.
+> - **The file name must be exactly `launch_parameter.txt`**, with the `.txt` extension.
+If the name or extension differs, the plugin will not be able to use it — in this case, a new file with the correct name will be created on the next launch.
-> - The file `RHI_API_Tools_Launcher.exe` can have **any name**, but it is **recommended** to keep the `_Launcher.exe` suffix — this helps users easily identify it as the launcher and not the main executable.
+> - The `RHI_API_Tools_Launcher.exe` file can be named **anything**, but it is **recommended** to keep the `_Launcher.exe` suffix to make it easier for users to distinguish the launcher from the main executable.

-You can predefine the desired parameter by creating the `launch_parameter.txt` file manually or copying it from the `Resources` folder.
+You can predefine the desired parameter by creating the `launch_parameter.txt` manually or copying it from `Resources`.

-If you've packaged the game in **Shipping** mode, place both files next to the main `.exe` in the root folder of the game — this is the only way for the plugin to function correctly.
+If you packaged your game in **Shipping** mode, place both files next to the main `.exe` in the root folder — only then will the plugin function correctly.

 <p align="center">
   <img src="../Images/PLUGIN_EXECUTABLE.png" width="512"/>